tylertitsworth/5th-age-srd/Classes/Bard.md

 ### Spells

 Bards use arcane spells that function like those of other spell-casting classes.
-Some spells are daily, some recharge, and others are at-will.
+Some spells are full recovery, some recharge, and others are at-will.

 Unlike most character classes, bards use two different ability scores for their attacks.
 Their melee and ranged weapon attacks use Strength or Dexterity, while their spells use Charisma.